Setting up the Remove Branding add-on

 Enter the email you want to use as your support email and select the green Next button.

-Next, you'll need to set up the forwarding settings for the account.
+Next, you'll need to set up forwarding for the account.
 There are links to Gmail, Yahoo and Outlook to help you set the forwarding up correctly based on the email provider you use.

 We will then check to verify that email forwarding has been set up correctly.

 If the verification is unsuccessful, select the green Start Over button to go through the three steps again.
-Keep an eye out for typos, even the smallest error in the text can lead to an unsuccessful verification.
+Keep an eye out for typos.
+Even the smallest error in the text can lead to an unsuccessful verification.

 Once the verification is finished, click the green Done button to view the current settings.

 Changing the email will send you back through the verification process.